pgdouyon/vim-niffler/README.md

 Requirements
 ------------

-Niffler currently requires a `find` utility and MacOSX or any \*nix OS for full support.
+Niffler currently requires both the `find` and `grep` utilities and MacOSX or any \*nix OS for full support.
 Niffler is not fully supported on Windows, only the NifflerMRU command is available.

 Installation